Capo80/CTF-Writeups/gpn_2024/parabox/README.md

 My idea here was to somehow duplicate the boxes and push both inside the green parabox so that one would go in the correct square and, in a wonderful moment of luck, i pushed to box down in the bottom left corner of the blue parabox.

-The bottom and right side of the blue parabox are facing a wall so i should able to push anything in, i followed the box and, surprisingly, i found myself inside the green parabox.
+The bottom and right side of the blue parabox are facing a wall so i should not able to push anything in, i followed the box and, surprisingly, i found myself inside the green parabox.
 By sheer luck, in only around 20 minutes of playing around, i found the glitch, the left corner of the blue parabox is connected to the green parabox, with this information the solution to the level is trivial, here it is:

 https://github.com/Capo80/CTF-Writeups/assets/43845637/5fba463a-1466-4518-9242-69441b6cdef1